 The rafting season runs from mid-March to mid-October, being May and June the best time to enjoy it to the fullest as it’s when the river increases its flow.
-The total cost of the activity is 41€/person including the rent of material (helmet, oars, life jacket, wetsuit and neoprene boots) and the transportation back to the start point by bus.
-As I’ve said, there was a monitor in the boat the whole time that gave us the instructions necessary to advance downstream the river in the correct way.
+The total cost of the activity is 41€/person, including the rent of material (helmet, oars, life jacket, wetsuit and neoprene boots) and the transportation back to the start point by bus.
+As I’ve said, there was a guide in the boat the whole time that gave us the instructions necessary to advance downstream the river in the correct way.
 If you want to know more information, click here.

-Where to sleep
+Where to sleep in Llavorsí

-If you decide to do both activities in one weekend, you need to spend one night there.
-In our case, as it was a celebration, our choice was a great hotel called Hotel Spa Riberies, which is just 10 minutes walking to the place where the canyoning and rafting starts.
-Prices for a double room start at 127,60€ with breakfast included, which is an incredible buffet of selected regional products.
+If you decide to do both activities on two consecutive days, you need to spend one night there.
+In our case, as it was a celebration, our choice was a great hotel called Hotel Spa Riberies.
+It’s just 10 minutes walking to the place where the canyoning and rafting starts.
+The prices for a double room start at 127.60€ with breakfast included: an incredible buffet of selected regional products.
 The hotel also has a great terrace and a swimming pool -in case you haven’t had enough water in two days!

-Where to eat
+Where to eat in Llavorsí

-The next day, after the rafting, on our way back home we stopped at Sort, a village 25 km far from Llavorsí.
+The next day, after the rafting, on our way back home, we stopped at Sort, a village 25 km far from Llavorsí.
 We ate in the restaurant El Fogony, a one-star Michelin restaurant that only cooks with local products.
-They know how to take food to the next level and it tasted like a party in our mouth!
+They know how to take food to the next level, and it tasted like a party in our mouth!
 The price for the menu we went for (slow-food menu) was 35 €/person with options to choose between five starters, six main dishes and six desserts.
-We definitely recommend the experience.
+We recommend the experience.

 When is the best time to go to Llavorsí

-How to arrive in Llavorsí
+How to reach Llavorsí

 There are different ways to go to Llavorsí: